NeoGames4/AssemblyCompiler8080/README.md

 * The corresponding (original) line next to each hex code line (to the destination file, separated by an '@' character).

 ## Limitations & Requirements
-* Requires [Java 8 JDK](https://www.oracle.com/java/technologies/downloads/) (either by your computer or by your IDE).
+* Requires Java 8 JDK (either installed on your computer or by your IDE).
 * The compiler does not support instructions right behind a label declaration.

 Instead of